kenegozi/kenegozi.github.io/_posts/2010-01-05-nhibernate-and-activerecordrsquos-showsql-in-web-application.markdown

 &#160;

 The more complete solution that I use, is taking advantage of a feature in Monorail's AspView called [ViewFilter](http://kenegozi.com/blog/2007/11/13/viewfilter-take-2.aspx) (you can do this with ASP.NET's output filter; look up HttpFilter. it's not as clean, but workable).
-I create a filter that wrap the stuff that's on the Application_EndRequest, turn the queries collection into a bunch of <pre> elements, and stick it within the view-engine's output by simple string.Replace call, injecting these <pre> elements into a marker location in the markup.
+I create a filter that wrap the stuff that's on the Application_EndRequest, turn the queries collection into a bunch of &lt;pre&gt; elements, and stick it within the view-engine's output by simple string.Replace call, injecting these &lt;pre&gt; elements into a marker location in the markup.

-I'd then use jQuery to make these <pre> elements visible when clicking somewhere secret on the screen.
+I'd then use jQuery to make these &lt;pre&gt; elements visible when clicking somewhere secret on the screen.

 &#160;